bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 -   <span id="5389">insert, update, and delete records in a database (DML operations)</span>
 -   <span id="f62e">create new objects in a database (DDL operations)</span>
 -   <span id="d790">set permissions on tables, procedures, functions, and views</span>
--   <span id="ebab">and much, much more...</span>
+-   <span id="ebab">and much, much more…</span>

 Data is absolutely everywhere.
 When you visited this web page, you generated data.
 When you took a note of your to-dos for the day in your reminders, you generated data.

 All of this data needs to go somewhere!
-That's where databases come in.
+That’s where databases come in.
 Databases store information in a structured way so that it is accessible by <a href="https://computersciencehero.com/" class="markup--anchor markup--p-anchor">computer programs</a>.
 Programmers use a tool called Structured Query Language (SQL) to access and manipulate databases.

-In this guide, we're going to provide a brief overview of SQL to help you level up your skills!
-Without further ado, let's get started!
+In this guide, we’re going to provide a brief overview of SQL to help you level up your skills!
+Without further ado, let’s get started!

 ### More On SQL?

 SQL was invented in the early 1970s by the IBM researchers Donald Chamberlin and Raymond Boyce.
-The technology may be old but it's still a crucial part of interacting with databases.
+The technology may be old but it’s still a crucial part of interacting with databases.

 SQL is used to retrieve data from databases, insert records into a database, update a database, and to control the permissions in a database.